BreadchainCoop/crowdstaking-v3/README.md

 ### Start local node

 Anvil starts a local fork from the most recent block based on the rpc url provided.
 The chain id is used to identify the anvil network in the app config.
+Block time is 5 seconds to match gnosis chain.

 ```sh
 $ anvil --fork-url https://rpc.gnosis.gateway.fm --chain-id 31337 --block-time 5